compsult/MenuOptions/docs/source/SelectParams.rst

     MenuOptions accepts the following in `Data`

-    1. an array
+    1. an array, e.g., ["Jan","Feb","Mar"...]
-    2. an array of arrays
+    2. an array of arrays , e.g., [["Jan","Feb","Mar"],["Apr","Jun","Jul"]...]
-    3. a single object
+    3. a single multikey object, e.g., { 1:"Jan", 2:"Feb",...}
-    4. an array of objects
+    4. an array of multikey or single key objects, e.g., single key [{1:"Jan",{2:"Feb"}...], multikey [{1:"Jan",2:"Feb"},{3:"Mar", 4:"Apr"}...]

+Notes:
+    1. Use arrays ([]) when you want the menu_opt_key to equal the displayed text, e.g., when using US State abbreviations.
+So the display would be 'AL' (for Alabama) and 'AL' would be stored in the menu_opt_key.
+    2. Use objects ({})  when you want to save a code in menu_opt_key.
+For example, if you want to display 'January' but save the code 1 in the menu_opt_key (and later save that code in a database or other persistent storage).

 DisableHiLiting
 ^^^^^^^^^^^^^^^